Laurie Williams (wheelchair basketball): Early life and education

 Williams was born on 4 February 1992 at Wythenshawe Hospital and grew up in Altrincham.
 At the age of eighteen months, an undiagnosed viral infection resulted in her developing motor neuropathy in her trunk and legs.

+Williams starred as Gabby alongside Ade Adepitan in the 2007 CBBC series, Desperados about a children's wheelchair basketball team.

 She attended Altrincham Grammar School for Girls and later completed further education at Loreto College in Manchester.
 Following the completion of her A-Levels, Williams enrolled at Loughborough University and proceeded to graduate with a first class honours Bachelor of Science degree in social psychology.

 Immediately following her studies at Loughborough, Williams pursued postgraduate education at the University of Alabama, graduating with a Master of Science degree in Human Development Studies.

 Sporting career

 When she was 13, Williams began wheelchair athletics and wheelchair racing.
 While attending the Greater Manchester Youth Games in 2005, she was asked to try out for wheelchair basketball.
 She found that she loved the physicality of the game and the social aspects of being part of a team, and started playing competitively in 2008.
 Her team mates called her "whippet" on account of her speed on the basketball court.
 She played for the Nottingham Coyotes in the National League and is classified as a 2.5 point player.